Skip to Content

 Gator Pitbull

-When you hear “Pitbull,” some of the things that naturally come to your mind are fighting, aggression, and strength.
-This is because Pit bulls over the years have been the subject of many controversies.
+When you hear “Pitbull,” some things that naturally come to mind are fighting, aggression, and strength.
+This is because Pit bulls have been the subject of many controversies over the years.

 Although this part of the Pitbull breeds’ history cannot be pushed aside, the Pitbull breeds are known to be charming and intelligent, and these are some of the things that make them wonderful family pets.